GhbSmwc/MarioFanGamer_OWBplus/Overworld Border + - Readme.txt

 You can find them at this patch's thread.
 Why it's seperate code?
 Err... *runs*

-Help, I get screen glichtes?
+Help, I get screen glitches?
 ----------------------------------------------------------
-If there black scanlines then it is a NMI overflow.
+If there black scanlines (or "black bars") then it is a NMI overflow.
 To keep it short, updating VRAM (where graphics and tilemap lies) is limited if outside of a black screen.
 The more tiles you upload, the more likely an overflow happens.
 My patch uploads each half alternating (quasi 30FPS) to dam the overflow but that still doesn't mean that it won't happen.